auralius/arduino-linear-classifier/README.md

 Note:

-* The Arduino program has also been tested on Arduino Uno R3 and R4.
-To make the LCD works with an Arduino Uno R4, download and install the MCUFRIEND_kbv library from this [link](https://github.com/slviajero/MCUFRIEND_kbv) instead of from the default Arduino library manager.
+* This implementation has been tested on Arduino Uno R3, R4, and Mega2560.
+However, special actions are needed for Arduino UNO R4.
+To make the LCD works with an Arduino Uno R4, instead of using the default MCUFRIEND_kbv library, use the alternative library from this [link.](https://github.com/slviajero/MCUFRIEND_kbv)